 A heritage of farming spanning

+My mother grew up helping on the family farm and caring for her siblings.
 In the 1970’s, my mother immigrated to the U.S., met and married my father in New York.
-Together they were your small business entrepreneurs.
-They had several businesses that were successful while other ventures, from greeting cards to pantyhose, were not.
+Together they were your typical small business entrepreneurs.
+They had several businesses that were successful, while other ventures, from greeting cards to pantyhose, were not.

 Finally in 1987, they started a wholesale produce business specializing in Asian produce.
 At the time, there were just a handful of Asian vegetables available in the New York City supermarkets.

 My parents began partnerships with farmers all across the United States, teaching them how to grow different varieties of Asian vegetables.
 The expansion of produce options led to the growth of a business that proved to be their greatest success.
 Now their wholesaler carries over a 100 varieties of Asian vegetables sourced from all over North America.

 Image: Mom is holding long beans and showing the farmers what characteristics to look for when harvesting and how to bunch them together for packing after the harvest.

 A few years ago, I convinced my husband to give up his cushy Wall street job to join the family business.
 During that time, we wanted to resolve the constant issues we had with traditional farming and bring the business into its next growth phase.
 What we envisioned led us to our startup, Allwell Greens.
 We wanted to revolutionize the Asian produce business by providing responsibly grown, pesticide–free heritage Asian greens.